Fighting obesity and improving nutrition in Michigan

 Navigate your food assistance benefits and getting the most value at the store, while avoiding food waste during this program.
 Find a class near you or get started with our free, interactive worksheet.

-Cooking Matters is a nutrition program where participants will learn how to eat healthy, cook and grocery shop on a limited budget.
-This program is offered in the community for adults, families, and childcare providers, and in schools for teens.
+Cooking Matters is a nutrition program where participants learn how to eat healthy, cook and grocery shop on a limited budget.
+This program is offered in the community for adults, families, and childcare providers.

 Learn the skills you need to make healthy eating and regular physical activity a part of your lifestyle.
 Eat Healthy, Be Active is a six-week nutrition and physical activity program for adults.